interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/get_op_data_validation.md

 Validate flight 1 is not shared with DSS, as plan failed.

 ### [Validate flight 2 GET interaction test step](test_steps/validate_get_operational_intent.md)
-Tested_uss needs to make GET request for obtaining details of flight 2 from control_uss.
+Validate that tested_uss makes a GET request for obtaining details of flight 2 from control_uss.
-In a previous step(Validate no notification pushed for flight 2), we checked there was no notification of flight 2 to tested_uss.
+In a previous step (Precondition - check tested_uss has no subscription in flight 2 area), we ensured that no notification of flight 2 was sent to tested_uss.
-Hence USS will have to obtain details using GET request.
+Hence, tested_uss will need to make a GET request to obtain flight 2 details.

 ### [Validate flight 1 Notification not sent to Control_uss test step](test_steps/validate_no_notification_operational_intent.md)